 Fish swimming in bad water are predisposed to an increased incidence of many illnesses.
 The chronic stress caused from trying to maintain homeostasis in poor water leads to decreased immune function.This decreased immune function makes it much easier for bacteria, fungi and parasites to take hold and cause disease.

-Also known as "winter kill," severe or sudden temperature declines or tropical fish kept at cooler temperatures can cause increased incidence of Saprolegnia.
+Also known as "winter kill," severe or sudden temperature declines, or tropical fish kept at cooler temperatures, can cause increased incidence of Saprolegnia.
 This is most often caused by a malfunctioning heater.
-Make sure your aquarium has a functional thermometer to keep an eye on your tank's or pond's temperature.
+Make sure your aquarium has a functional thermometer to keep an eye on your tank's or pond's water temperature.

 How to Treat Saprolegnia

 Due to its opportunistic nature, most Saprolegnia infections will go away when you fix the underlying predisposing condition (see above).
-Severe infectious may require treatment more specific to the specific water mold species.
-Differentiating different species must be done by growing the sample in a lab.
+Severe infectious may require treatment specific to the water mold, using and antifungal medication in the water.

 How to Prevent Saprolegnia

 The best method of preventing Saprolegnia is to maintain your water quality and feed your fish a good diet.
 This is the best thing to promote their own immune function, which is the best deterrent of Saprolegnia.
-Keep up with your maintenance regimen and have a hospital tank ready to quarantine any potentially sick individuals.
+Keep up with your maintenance regimen, keep debris vacuumed out of the gravel, and have a hospital tank ready to quarantine any potentially sick individuals.

 Does Saprolegnia Affect Humans?